 BlackBerry said Chen would remain interim CEO until a new, permanent CEO is found.
 Fairfax Chairman and Chief Executive V. Prem Watsa will once again join BlackBerry's board as lead director, a position he resigned during the summer to avoid any conflict of interest.

 Chen, who will serve as executive chairman of the Board as well as interim CEO, has told Reuters news service that it will take as much as 18 months to turn the company around, but that there were "enough ingredients to build a long-term sustainable business" around its smartphones.
 A key question, heightened by Monday's news, is whether BlackBerry would opt for abandoning its devices business altogether and focus entirely on software and services, such as its popular BlackBerry Messenger service or its device management platform.

 It's not yet clear what role Fairfax will play in this new phase.
 BlackBerry has not specifically said how the $1 billion infusion will be used, but the company is known to be sitting on $2.6 billion in cash and investments without Fairfax.
 The $1 billion, reportedly provided by a capital pool financed by five unnamed firms, is made available through debt securities and can be turned into common shares at $10 each.

 'Devices Are Staying'

-Ramon Llamas, research analyst with IDC Mobility, told us that, based on Chen's comments, it appears that "devices are staying in the foreseeable future" for BlackBerry.
+Ramon Llamas, analyst with IDC Mobility, told us that, based on Chen's comments, it appears that "devices are staying in the foreseeable future" for BlackBerry.
 He added that he would "have a hard time" seeing BlackBerry de-emphasize devices, at least because they help the company demonstrate its services.